-CCWG lawyers advised clarifying “diversity” in paragraph 54, regarding composition of AoC Review Teams.
-CCWG notes that “diversity” could consider geography, skills, gender, etc. and that chairs of participating ACs and SOs should have flexibility in their consideration of factors in selecting Review Team members.
+CCWG-Accountability lawyers advised clarifying “diversity” in paragraph 54 regarding composition of AoC Review Teams.
+CCWG-Accountability notes that “diversity” considerations could include geography, skills, gender, etc. and that chairs of participating ACs and SOs should have flexibility in their consideration of factors in selecting Review Team members.

-CCWG lawyers suggested “the group of chairs can solicit additional nominees or appoint less than 21 members to avoid potential overrepresentation of particular ACs or SOs if some nominate less than 3 members”.
-The CCWG proposed “up to 21”, so is not actually proposing a fixed number of Review Team members.
-“Fixed” has been replaced with “limited” in para 54 below.
-CCWG purposely allowed AC/SO chairs to select additional Review Team members from AC/SOs that had offered more than 3 candidates.
-This is to accommodate AC/SOs that had greater interest in a review, such as the GNSO being most concerned with reviews of new gTLDs and WHOIS/Directory Services.
+CCWG-Accountability lawyers suggested “the group of chairs can solicit additional nominees or appoint less than 21 members to avoid potential overrepresentation of particular ACs or SOs if some nominate less than 3 members”.
+The CCWG-Accountability proposed “up to 21”, so it is not actually proposing a fixed number of Review Team members.
+“Fixed” has been replaced with “limited” in paragraph 54 below.
+CCWG-Accountability purposely allowed AC/SO chairs to select additional Review Team members from ACs/SOs that had offered more than 3 candidates.
+This is to accommodate ACs/SOs that had greater interest in a review, such as the GNSO, which would be the most concerned with reviews of new gTLDs and WHOIS/Directory Services.
 Therefore, the representation and number of seats on the Review Team will remain unchanged from the Third Draft Proposal.

 Board Comment (received 26-Jan):

-As noted in its comments on the third draft proposal, the Board supports the incorporation of the AOC reviews into the Bylaws, while noting the importance of maintaining operational standards for reviews outside of the Bylaws.
+“As noted in its comments on the third draft proposal, the Board supports the incorporation of the AOC reviews into the Bylaws, while noting the importance of maintaining operational standards for reviews outside of the Bylaws.
 While the Board agrees that operational standards should be in alignment with the provisions of the Bylaws, the Board views operational standards as a more suitable place to address multiple review-related operational items that do not belong in the Bylaws.

 There are a few specific areas that the Board is flagging in relation to the operational standards -